kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 |Partition Tolerance|The system continues to serve requests in the presence of an arbitrary number of dropped network packets.|

-Though it is popular to label distributed systems as being CP, AP, or CA, when Eric Brewer present the CAP theorem as a conjecture at the [2000 Symposium on Principles of Distributed Computing](https://people.eecs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf), it was in the context of discussing ACID (Atomic, Consistent, Isolated, Durable) versus BASE (Basically Available, Soft-state Eventual consistency)
+Though it is popular to label distributed systems as being CP, AP, or CA, when Eric Brewer presented the CAP theorem as a conjecture at the [2000 Symposium on Principles of Distributed Computing](https://people.eecs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf), it was in the context of discussing ACID (Atomic, Consistent, Isolated, Durable) versus BASE (Basically Available, Soft-state Eventual consistency)